Table of Contents

 Bananas – yes

-The fructose content of modern domesticated fruits is generally higher than in their wild counterparts.
-[Humans naturally adapted to the wild fruits.]
+The fructose content in modern domesticated fruits is usually higher than in their wild counterparts (humans have of course adapted to the wild fruits).
 This is due to several factors:

-+ Selective breeding: For generations, humans have selectively bred fruit to be bigger, sweeter and tastier.
+• Selective Breeding: For generations, humans have selectively bred fruit to be larger, sweeter, and tastier.
 This led to an increase in sugar content, including fructose, in many cultivated fruits compared to their wild ancestors.

-+ Farming practices: Modern farming techniques, such as the use of fertilizers, pesticides and irrigation, have allowed for more consistent and abundant fruit production.
+• Farming practices: Modern farming techniques, incorporating the use of fertilizers, pesticides and irrigation, have allowed for more consistent and abundant fruit production.
 These methods can contribute to an increase in fruit size and sugar content, including fructose.

 In the hundreds of thousands of years of evolution we were exposed to little fructose, hence the problem.
-In yogurt and fermented milk products there are intestinal bacteria that help break down fructose as well, so it is recommended to eat fruits with them for those who suffer from a fructose digestion problem:
+For those who suffer from a fructose digestion problem, it is recommended to eat fruit with yogurt or fermented milk products because they contain intestinal bacteria that help break down fructose as well (Bifidobacterium, Lactobacillus).

 The science of the fruits

-Some studies suggest that fructose consumption may increase the risk of non-alcoholic fatty liver disease (NAFLD), a condition in which fat builds up in the liver and can lead to liver damage.
-High levels of fructose consumption have been linked to increased inflammation and oxidative stress in the body, which can contribute to the development of chronic diseases.
+• Some studies suggest that fructose consumption may increase the risk of non-alcoholic fatty liver disease (NAFLD), a condition in which fat builds up in the liver and can lead to liver damage.
+High levels of fructose consumption have been linked to increased inflammation and oxidative stress in the body that can contribute to the development of chronic diseases.

-Some studies have suggested that consuming fructose in the form of whole fruit may be less harmful than consuming it in the form of added sugars, as the fiber and other nutrients in whole fruit may help reduce some of the negative effects of fructose.
+• Some studies have suggested that consuming fructose in the form of whole fruit may be less harmful than consuming it in the form of added sugars as the fiber and other nutrients present in whole fruit may help reduce some of the negative effects of fructose.

 specific fruits

-Most fruits in the wild will kill us if we eat enough of them.
-The fruits suitable for humans to eat are a very small part of the fruits in nature.
-The common mistake is when you see a ripe fruit in a supermarket, but it only tastes good and looks good because it was picked from the unripe [unripe] tree and cooked by ethylene gas or in some other unnatural way.
+If we eat enough of them, most fruits in the wild will kill us.
+A very small part of the fruits in nature are suitable for human consumption.
+The common mistake is to think that a certain fruit is good for us when we see it in the supermarket, it does look ripe, but that’s only because its taste and appearance are good because it was picked from the unripe (unripe) tree and cooked with ethylene gas or in another unnatural way.
 The ripe and slightly “rotten” fruits are better for us than the “perfect” fruits that were not eaten by various pests and were picked unripe.
-The toxins [mainly in the peel and seeds] in the unripe can cause inflammation of the appendix and a host of other problems, they are designed to prevent eating the fruit before it ripens because otherwise the tree will not reproduce [when the seed in the fruit is fertile, the fruit is ripe after a complex chemical process].
+The toxins (mainly in the peel and seeds) in the unripe can cause inflammation of the appendix and a host of other problems.

-Fruits that must be picked when they are relatively ripe and therefore safe: blueberries, wild strawberries, cranberries, avocados, pineapples, oranges, tangerines, lemons, red grapes.
+Fruits that are picked when they are relatively ripe and therefore safe: blueberries, wild strawberries, cranberries, avocados, pineapples, oranges, tangerines, lemons, red grapes.

-Bottom Line Humans are adapted to eat sweet ripe fruits with a tendency to rot [exactly the opposite of beautiful unripe fruits which is what we are sold in the supermarket].
+Bottom Line Humans are adapted to eat sweet ripe fruits with a tendency to rot (exactly the opposite of the beautiful unripe fruits sold to us in the supermarket).

 Honey – yes

-[Unprocessed] honey, like milk, is intended for consumption [by the bees] and contains no toxins.
-From ancient times it was used to heal wounds.
-[In my experience works better than iodine].
+Honey (unprocessed), like milk, is meant for eating (by the bees) and contains no toxins.
+From ancient times it was used to heal wounds (in my experience works better than iodine).

 Eggs – yes and no

-- Eggs cause many people different symptoms and sensitivities.
+• Eggs cause various symptoms and sensitivities for many people.
 There is usually a reason for this.

-- Chickens do not eat the food they are supposed to eat, and are not where they are supposed to live.
-This is certainly reflected in the quality of the eggs.
+• Chickens do not eat the food they are supposed to eat and are not where they are supposed to live.
+This definitely affects the quality of the eggs.

-- All the industrialized food in the world is not suitable for humans, probably eggs are also on the list.
+• All the industrialized food in the world is not suitable for humans.
+Eggs are probably also on the list.

-- In the process of breeding chickens to lay a lot of eggs, the substance in the eggs was also changed, so humans were not exposed to it.
-[A similar process happened with wheat to prevent pests from eating it]
+• In the process of breeding chickens to lay a lot of eggs, the material in the eggs also changes, so humans were not exposed to it (a similar process happened with wheat to prevent pests from eating it).

-- I have not tested scientifically but I have seen that chickens live in harsh captivity conditions of dirt, diseases and serious injuries.
-It is possible that the egg shell is not sealed and it absorbs toxic substances into it.
+• I have not tested scientifically but I have seen that chickens live in harsh captivity conditions of dirt, diseases and serious injuries.
+The eggshell may not be sealed, and it absorbs toxic substances into it.
 In addition, the chickens receive large amounts of antibiotics on a regular basis to prevent morbidity.

-2/ Increased availability of nutrients: fermentation can increase the availability of certain nutrients in milk, such as vitamin B12 and folate.
+• Increased Nutrient Availability – Fermentation can increase the availability of certain nutrients in milk, such as vitamin B12 and folate.
 These nutrients are important for overall health and well-being.

-3/ Lower lactose content: The fermentation process also reduces the lactose content of milk, making it more tolerable for people with lactose intolerance.
+• Lower lactose content – The fermentation process also reduces the lactose content of milk, making it more tolerable for people with lactose intolerance.

-Overall, fermented milk can make it more nutritious, easier to digest and more enjoyable to consume.
+Overall, fermenting milk can make it more nutritious, easier to digest and more enjoyable to consume.

 It is best to avoid cow’s milk products altogether.
 It is important that the milk products come from natural pastures and not the kind of mixtures that the animals receive in cages.

-- Contains a large amount of beta kaisan A1 protein.
-[Humans ate most of the years of evolution Beta Kaisen A2].
+• Contains a large amount of beta casein A1 protein (humans ate beta casein A2 for most of the years of evolution).

-- A cow receives food that is not suitable for her to produce a lot of milk as well as growing up in abusive conditions.
+• A cow receives food that is not suitable for her to produce a lot of milk and is also raised in abusive conditions.

-- A study that compared the Maasai tribe that ate meat and cow’s milk with a parallel tribe that was vegetarian.
+• A study that compared the Maasai tribe that ate meat and cow’s milk with a corresponding tribe that was vegetarian.

 Vegetables and leaves – better not

 Most vegetables and leaves with toxins and anti-absorbing minerals are harmful to us.
 Most vegetables are bitter or sour, so they signal to us and other animals not to eat them.
-If you insist on eating vegetables then only cooked really well.
-There is no point in eating vegetables thinking that they are healthy for us, the opposite is true.
-There is no such thing as healthy food, there is food suitable for us and vegetables and leaves were part of the human diet only during food shortages and not by free choice.
+If you insist on eating vegetables, then they should be well cooked.
+There is no reason to eat vegetables thinking that they are healthy for us, on the contrary.
+There is no such thing as healthy food, there is food that suits us.
+Vegetables and leaves were part of the human diet only during food shortages and not by free choice.

-Vegetables that are best avoided: cucumber, potato, corn, tomatoes, eggplant, pepper, pumpkin and zucchini.
-[Better to steam, article about vegetables and leaves ].
+Vegetables that are best avoided: cucumber, potato, corn, tomatoes, eggplant, pepper, pumpkin and zucchini (it is better to steam them, article on vegetables and leaves ).

 Reasons to avoid vegetables and leaves

-- Humans hardly ate vegetables and leaves in ancient years, those for medicinal purposes or when there was no choice.
+• In ancient years, people hardly ate vegetables and leaves, except for medicinal purposes or when there was no choice.

-- Bitter or sour vegetables and this is a natural sign of toxicity.
+• Vegetables are bitter or sour, which is a natural sign of toxicity.

-- In plants there are many different types of poisons : Nutrient Inhibitors, Lectins, Oxylates, Tannins, Protease Inhibitors, Phytic Acid, Cyanide, Hormone Disruptors
+• There are different types of toxins in plants: Nutrient Inhibitors, Lectins, Oxylates, Tannins, Protease Inhibitors, Phytic Acid, Cyanide, Hormone Disruptors

-- The defense mechanism of plants did not develop to prevent eating by humans but small insects and animals, therefore the effect of these toxins is often too slow to link that this food is not suitable for humans.
+• The defense mechanism of plants was not developed to prevent eating by humans but by small insects and other animals, therefore the effect of these toxins is often too slow to link that this food is not suitable for humans.

-- Cooking and heating [a mechanism that plants have not encountered in evolution] destroys a large part of the toxins but not all.
+• Cooking and heating (a mechanism that plants did not encounter in evolution) destroys a large part of the toxins, but not all.

-- A small part of the plants is eaten by a small part of the animals.
+• A small part of the plants is eaten by a small part of the animals.
 A koala must eat a eucalyptus leaf and neutralize its toxins.
-Any other diet will kill the koala and the leaves of the tree it eats will poison the other animals including us.
+Any other diet will kill her, and the leaves of the tree she eats will poison the rest of the animals including us.

 Seeds – no

-Some of the food that harms us mainly because of the natural defense mechanisms of the seeds.
+Seeds are part of the food that is harmful to us, mainly because of the natural defense mechanisms of the seeds.

-Soaking, acidification, sprouting and cooking are necessary to reduce the toxins [the lectins are part of plant toxins]
+In order to eat them, they have to undergo soaking, acidification, sprouting and cooking to reduce the toxins (the lectins are part of plant toxins).

-It is really recommended to avoid: flax, poppy, chia, sesame and tahini.
+It is recommended to avoid flax, poppy, chia, sesame and tahini.

 Rice – only for Asians